Skip to main content

 Net Compute SpendThe total compute cost that your account has incurred after on-demand, Savings Plans, and Reserved Instance costs.

 To adjust the predictions for future compute spend, click any future date cell within the Raw Compute Spend row and manually edit the prediction value.
 Consider updating these values based on predicted events over the next few months.
-The Savings Plan Coverage and Net Compute Spend rows are automatically updated based on changes to predicted Raw Compute Spend.
+The Savings Plan Savings/Coverage and Net Compute Spend rows are automatically updated based on changes to predicted Raw Compute Spend.

 GIF that shows a future cell in the Raw Compute Spend row.
 All other values within the column automatically update.